tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 ## Why All of This Doesn't Matter

-Okay, we take established methods from other fields, apply them to ours and get results that are negligible to decent.
+Okay, we take established methods from other fields, apply them to ours and get results that are somewhere between negligible and decent.
 So far, so good.
-The problem is that none of these results are accurate at all, because the experimental design was adopted alongside the methods without thinking it through.
+The problem is that none of these results are meaningful at all, because the experimental design was adopted alongside the methods without thinking it through.
 The offending design choice lies in how the datasets were prepared for these experiments.

-There is no RUL estimation benchmark dataset for this kind of work, so researchers made do with adapting existing ones.
+There is no RUL estimation benchmark dataset, so researchers made do with adapting existing ones.
 They took a dataset of labeled time series and partitioned it into a labeled and an unlabeled portion.
 For the unlabeled portion, they simply discarded the existing labels.
 If this had been an image dataset, it would be fine, but remember how labels are calculated for RUL estimation.